finopsfoundation/framework/resources/monthly-update.md

 ### Keynotes:
 ### #1 Dealing with Data Transfer

-Based on a lively [conversation in Slack](https://finopsfoundation.slack.com/archives/CNJPGNMMJ/p1627071180232200) started by Josh Bauman (EA), we’ve assembled a panel of FinOps experts from heavy streamers to discuss the ins/outs of data transfer cost management: Anders Hagman Spotify, Teresa Meade Electronic Arts, and others.
+Based on a lively [conversation in Slack](https://finopsfoundation.slack.com/archives/CNJPGNMMJ/p1627071180232200) started by Josh Bauman (EA), we’ve assembled a panel of FinOps experts from heavy streamers to discuss the ins/outs of data transfer cost management.
+This roster includes: Anders Hagman (Spotify), Teresa Meade (Electronic Arts), and others.

 ### #2 Adopting FinOps: Getting Organizational Buy-In